Remote Testing with a Proctor

 h.)
 Scratch paper is permitted during the exam; the Examinee must show both sides of it on camera.

 i.)
 If the applicant is using a calculator, they must clear the memory and show the VE team the keystrokes on camera.
 Scientific calculators are permitted during the exam, as long as their memory can be cleared to the satisfaction of the VE team.
 Graphing calculators are not permitted.
 The VE team must be satisfied this requirement has been met or the calculator may not be used.

 j.)
-During the examination, the main camera must clearly show the Examinee’s head and shoulders; the secondary camera must clearly show the Examinee’s head and shoulders, monitor/laptop screen, work area, hands, keyboard, and mouse.
+During the examination, the main camera must clearly show the Examinee’s head and shoulders.

 k.)
-Just before the examination starts, the VE team will instruct the examinee to remain in full view of both cameras for the duration of the examination.
+Just before the examination starts, the VE team will instruct the examinee to remain in full view of the camera for the duration of the examination.
 The examination cannot be voluntarily stopped and restarted.

 l.)
 The VE team will ensure the Examinee understands that if they are found to be looking around at another part of their room and away from their workspace, the examination will be immediately terminated and rendered void.